 It doesn’t really matter who came first…the orange or the cranberry.
-Just make sure you are the first to get a slice or it may be gone before you even get a bite!
-It’s THAT good!
+Just make sure you are the first to get a slice, or it may be gone before you even get a bite!
+This Cranberry Orange Bread is just THAT good!

-You will mix your bread batter.
-Fold in your chopped cranberries.
-Pour into a greased loaf pan and top with the streusel mixture.
+Pour batter into a greased loaf pan and top with the streusel mixture.
 This is my “go to” streusel recipe.
 It comes out perfect every time.
 Make sure it forms a “pea size” crumb.

 While the bread is cooling mix up the orange glaze.
 Mmmmmm…this glaze!
 It’s a must!
 Don’t skip this step.
 It just kicks up that “orange” flavor and gives you a legit reason to lick your fingers!

 Once cool, slice into nice thick slices.
 Don’t be skimpy with this bread.
 It deserves to be a grand treat!
 To allow it that status it need be a hearty slice.
 (Hey!
 That’s my story, and I’m sticking to it!)

 Hints of cinnamon in the streusel adds a perfect subtle Christmas flavor to this delightful loaf of cranberry-orange happiness!

 The combination of the streusel topping with the orange glaze, and the moist cakey (word?) texture of this quick bread reminds me of an old-fashioned doughnut minus the hole.